flojoy-ai/docs/docs/custom-nodes/node-api-reference.md

 ### Parameter type wrappers

-These are types that carry special meaning in Flojoy but just wrap regular python types.
+These are types that carry special meaning in Flojoy but just wrap regular Python types.
 The inner value can be accessed by calling `.unwrap()` on the object.

 `NodeReference`: A reference to another node in the flow chart `Array`: A generic array (`list[str | int | float]`)